 Our robust Enterprise Risk Management (ERM) framework effectively identifies and manages potential risks, including ESG and climate-related risks, in alignment with the requirements established by the Hong Kong Monetary Authority (HKMA).

-As BEA continues to invest in GSF opportunities, we remain mindful of the significant risks posed by greenwashing.
-To this end, BEA has established a GSF framework with consistent, technically sound definitions and methodologies as well as tools to identify and assess the environmental and social impacts of the projects we finance to mitigate greenwashing risk in our GSF portfolio.
-On the critical issue of climate change, the framework adopts the IMPACT+ Principles for Climate-Aligned Finance, a recognised approach to achieving real economy decarbonisation towards a 1.5°C future.
+As we continue to invest in GSF opportunities, we are aware of the significant risks posed by greenwashing.
+To this end, in 2022, BEA has established a GSF framework with consistent, technically sound definitions and methodologies as well as tools to identify and assess the environmental and social impacts of the projects we finance to mitigate greenwashing risk in our GSF portfolio.
+It has been designed to cover a range of financial solutions provided by the Group, including loans, bonds, working capital finance, trade finance, and bank guarantees.

 Additionally, our new product approval procedure requires business units to consult the Sustainability Department and ESG Risk & Oversight Department on ESG-themed products and services.
 This helps ensure products and services support proper ESG causes and subject matter expertise is applied to identify and address potential greenwashing risks before they materialise.

-For details on how BEA manages climate-related risks, please refer to the Climate-related Risk and Resilience section of our latest ESG Report.
+For details on how we manage climate-related risks, please refer to the Climate-related Risk and Resilience section of our latest ESG Report.

 Promoting Responsible Products and Services